madsbuvi/MTY_CL/readme.md

 For some users the program will crash instantly.
 All known cases are Ivy Bridge on Windows 8.
 Try running the [Debug Build](http://www.mediafire.com/download/i9fibp97ps6amll/mty_cl_042_-g.rar).
 If that also crashes, run the debug build through [gdb](http://www.equation.com/servlet/equation.cmd?fa=gdb) (see [issue 7](https://github.com/madsbuvi/MTY_CL/issues/7) for instructions) and give me the output (respond to issue 7 or make a new issue).
+This issue SHOULD be fixed in version .43

 Don't hesitate to contact me or open an issue if you have any problems with the program.